Los Angeles Kings: Uniforms and logos

+On October 7, 2025, the Kings released a new alternate uniform, using a black base and silver elements.
+The crest in front is the team's classic "crown" logo, and the fonts used were based on the wordmark found on the primary logo.
+The design was highly influenced by the original purple and gold "crown" uniforms the team wore from 1967 to 1980.
+Like with their previous alternate uniform, these were paired with chrome helmets.

 Mascot

-Since 2007, the mascot of the Kings is Bailey, a 6-foot lion (6-foot 4 inches with mane included) who wears No. 72 because it is the average temperature in Los Angeles.
-He was named in honor of Garnet "Ace" Bailey, who served Director of Pro Scouting for seven years before dying in the September 11, 2001 terrorist attacks.
-Bailey is the second mascot, after Kingston the snow leopard in the early 1990s.
+Since 2007, the mascot of the Kings is Bailey, a lion who wears No. 72 (the average temperature in Los Angeles).
+He was named in honor of Garnet "Ace" Bailey, who served as Director of Pro Scouting for seven years before dying in the September 11, 2001, terrorist attacks.
+Bailey is the second mascot, after Kingston the snow leopard in the early 1990s, who now serves as the mascot of the Kings' AHL affiliate, the Ontario Reign.

 Rivalries

-The Kings have developed strong rivalries with the two other Californian teams of the NHL, the Anaheim Ducks – who also play in the Los Angeles metropolitan area, leading to the rivalry nickname "Freeway Face-Off" as both cities are separated by the Interstate 5 - and the San Jose Sharks – which also showcases the contrast between Northern and Southern California.
+The Kings have developed strong rivalries with the two other Californian teams of the NHL, the Anaheim Ducks – who also play in the Los Angeles metropolitan area, leading to the rivalry dubbed the "Freeway Face-Off" as both cities are separated by the Interstate 5, and the rivalry with the San Jose Sharks – also reflects the animosity between Northern and Southern California.
 The Kings eliminated both teams during the 2014 Stanley Cup run, and have played outdoor games with them for the NHL Stadium Series, losing to the Ducks at Dodger Stadium in 2014 and beating the Sharks at Levi's Stadium the following year.
-Starting in 2017, when the Vegas Golden Knights joined the league, they also have been considered a rival of the Kings since.
+During the 1980s, the Kings developed a heated rivalry with the Edmonton Oilers, which has rekindled in recent years after meeting and losing for four straight years in the first round of the playoffs against the Oilers between 2022 and 2025.